SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 }
 ```

-## Hooks
+## Using the Same Browser

-**1-** In order to avoid having multiple browsers opened up during the test and use the **same** browser to run all the tests, we have introduced the below hook.
+ In order to avoid having multiple browsers opened up during the test and use the **same** browser to run all the tests, we have introduced the below [Hook](../Bindings/Hooks.md).
 The major trade off here is you lose the ability to run test in parallel since you are using a single browser instance:

 *SharedBrowserHooks.cs*